 Step 1: Create a Course

 To create a course optimized for live classes, first, create the general structure of the course.
-Add all the other necessary text and image content along with the preview video.
-For now, you can publish the course so that your students can enroll.
+Add all the other necessary text and image content along with the course preview video.
+Then you can create a course for your students.
+You may follow this course creation process if you need any help with designing.

 Step 2: Create a Zoom App

-From there, we’ll head to the back end of our WordPress website, and from the sidebar, navigate to Tutor LMS Pro > Addons.
+From there, we’ll head to the back end of our WordPress website, and navigate to Tutor LMS Pro > Addons from the sidebar.
 Scroll down and activate the addon named Zoom Integration.

 Then, we’ll head back to the Dashboard and then navigate to Tutor LMS Pro > Zoom > Set API.
 Fetch the necessary API information from step 2 and place on the required fields.
 First press Save and then Check API Connection to to see if everything is correct.
 And that’s that, we’ve successfully connected Zoom with Tutor LMS!